santibarclay/kali-mcp-server/README.md

 ## Notes

-- Nikto scans may take 2-3 minutes to complete
+- **Nikto limitations**: Works best on traditional web apps.
+Modern SPAs (like Angular/React) may timeout or show limited results
+- **Best targets for Nikto**: Traditional PHP/Apache/Nginx sites like httpbin.org
+- **For SPAs**: Use nmap for port discovery, searchsploit for specific vulnerabilities
-- For faster results, restart Claude Desktop after any timeout errors
+- Restart Claude Desktop after timeout errors for better performance